Emmotes/ic_spoilers/docs/sheila.md

 # Basic Information

-Sheila will be a new champion in the Fleetswake event on 12 March 2025 (expected a week after event start due to the Worst the Wait event augment).
+Sheila will be a new champion in the Fleetswake event on 12 March 2025 (guesstimated a week after event start potentially due to the Worst the Wait event augment).

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">